 SAT The walls of the proximal box should be parallel or converge occlusally.
 SUB The walls of the proximal box are divergent.
-DEF The walls of the proximal box are grossly [] convergent so that the buccal-lingual gingival floor width is greater than two times the buccal-lingual width of the occlusal access or [] divergent so that the cods access is greater than two times the width of the buccal-lingual gingival floor.
+DEF The walls of the proximal box are grossly [] convergent so that the buccal-lingual gingival floor width is greater than two times the buccal-lingual width of the occlusal access or [] divergent so that the colorisation than two times the width of the buccal-lingual gingival floor.